christytan/OCI-GoldenGate/Appendix.md

 September 1, 2019
 </td>
 <td class="td-banner">
-# How to do stuff in Windows
+# How to do stuff ...
 </td></tr><table>

-# General Help for Windows users

-This Appendix covers how to perform some of the steps in the labs from Windows environments.
+This Appendix covers some general help for Windows users and other occasional issues you may encounter while working with your ADB Dedicated service.

 ## Objectives

-- Cover steps to perform different labs from Windows environments

-## Required Artifacts
-- Windows system
-- An Oracle Cloud Infrastructure account with IAM privileges to provision compute instances.
-- VNC Viewer or other suitable VNC client on your local computer.
+- Instructions for windows users and other items

-## Steps
+## Topics

 ###  **Generating ssh key pairs using Puttygen**